Reservations and Sales

 ~Reservations and Deposits~

 We reserve the right to keep any animal born on our property.
 Sometimes freak accidents or illness occurs that potentially effects reservations.
-If your reservation cannot be filled due to illness or death of your kid, or we choose to retain it, your deposit will be refunded.
-You will also have the option to move it to a different breeding with an open reservation.
+If your reservation cannot be filled due to illness or death of your kid, or we choose to retain it, your deposit(s) will be immediately refunded.
+You will also have the option to move your deposit to a different breeding with an open reservation or roll your reservation over to the following year.
 All does and bucks sold will come with complete ADGA registration (not an application).
 As of 2024, buck DNA filing will be included in the price of the buck kids and will be done once the deposit on them is received.

 To place a reservation on a particular breeding, please contact us through the "Contact Us" page, or through private message on our facebook page: https://www.facebook.com/bridgeacresfarm